OmiyaGames/omiya-games-builds/README.md

 Other features this package supports:

+- Grouping:
+    - Grouped settings will be built under a nested folder.
+    - In addition, one can choose to build to a single group of settings.
+    - Groups can be nested as well.
 - Dynamic build naming.
 - Support building with debugging turned on.
 - Option to zip the build after being built.